 - Get to know what data privacy policies apply in your country or state and know your rights.

 - Refrain from posting your personal information on social media, as well as make your social media accounts private (available only for friends and family).

 - Be skeptical about online quizzes or sweepstakes.
 They often sell and trade mailing lists.

-- Keep away from opening unknown emails.
+- Refrain from opening unknown emails.

 - Make sure to download apps from a trustworthy source and consider removing the apps you are not using anymore.

 - Use an ad-blocker on your browser or a Virtual Private Network (VPN) on your device.